Microsoft Teams is available for all staff and students at the University.

 How to use Teams

-- Advice from DTS: Microsoft Teams
+- Advice from DTS: Communicating with Teams

 - University of Reading guidelines for using Microsoft Teams